Peter of Brixey

-Peter of Brixey (Pierre de Brixey, Brixei, Peter, Petrus von Brixey) (died 1192) was Bishop of Toul from 1167 to 1192, and a supporter of the Holy Roman Emperor Frederick Barbarossa in the late twelfth-century phase of the Investiture Controversy, one of the few bishops of Lorraine to do so.
+Peter of Brixey (Pierre de Brixey, Brixei, Peter, Petrus von Brixey) (died 1192) was Bishop of Toul from 1167 to 1192, and one of the few bishops of Lorraine to be a supporter of the Holy Roman Emperor Frederick Barbarossa in the late twelfth-century phase of the Investiture Controversy.

 Biography

 Peter was the son of Peter, Count of Brixey, and Matilda of Rinel (Risnel, Rinelle).
 He was made a canon of Toul in 1152, then archdeacon in 1156.
 In 1165, the previous Bishop of Toul, Henry I of Lorraine, died; two years later, Peter was elected to succeed him, and consecrated by Hillin of Falmagne, Archbishop of Trier, of whom he was a suffragan.

 Thereafter, he put an end to the war between Frederick IV of Dampierre, Count of Toul, and the cathedral canons, and by 1177 had rebuilt the castle of Liverdun, destroyed in the strife, making it and the associated town a nexus of power in the diocese.
 In order to lure settlers, he offered a charter of freedom to the local community, the first to be issued in Lorraine.
 In 1178, Peter received the right to mint his own coinage from the Emperor.

 In the succeeding years, he himself came into conflict with the powerful Matthias I, Duke of Lorraine, who sought to gain the rents of the church of Toul for his son, Theoderic, Bishop of Metz; Peter appealed the case to Alexander III, but the Pope was unable to intervene due to his ongoing struggle with Barbarossa.
 Nevertheless, on the death of the Count of Toul without issue, Peter entrusted the lordship of the county to Matthias's youngest son (also named Matthias).
 Thereafter, he busied himself with founding several monastic communities, at Liverdun in 1184, at Rinel in 1185, and at Commercy in 1186.